 Open September to June.

-Closed July 1st and re-open the first Tuesday in September.
+Closed July 1st and re-open day after Labor Day.

 For most students there is no cost and all books and materials are provided free of charge.